learn-co-students/document-structure-lab-re-coded_sanaa_web001/README.md

 Every HTML document has a specific set of required tags.
-Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.
+Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.مثشق

 In this lesson, we will be both reviewing what we have learned about a well formed HTML document and expanding a bit on the `doctype`, `html` and `head`